WebHare/runkit/DEVELOPERS.md

 - `<server>/` - configuration and state for an server
   - `borgsettings` - settings to access the Borg backup
   - `dataroot` - contains path to this server's data
+  - `sourceroot` - contains path to the server's source code
   - `baseport` - port number
   - `opensearch-bindhost` - IP address to set as WEBHARE_OPENSEARCH_BINDHOST
   - `environment.sh` - if present and executable, this will be sourced just before executing the command.
 Use this to setup eg. `export WEBHARE_CI=1`